GlaistersFarm/glaistersfarm/termsandconditions.markdown

 We recommend you take out holiday insurance to cover any unforseen events.

-We reserve the right to cancel your holiday and re-let any holiday where any payment due is more than 7 days’ late.
+We reserve the right to cancel your holiday and re-let any holiday where any payment due is more than 7 days late.
 In these circumstances you will not be entitled to any refund.

 The Deposit is non-refundable unless we are unable to accept your booking or for some unforseen reason the Property is unavailable at the time of the holiday.